London, Brighton and South Coast Railway: Origins of the company

 Only the first two were independent operating railways: the Brighton and Chichester and the Brighton, Lewes and Hastings had been purchased by the L&BR in 1845, and the Croydon and Epsom was largely owned by the L&CR.)

 The amalgamation was brought about, against the wishes of the boards of directors of the companies, by shareholders in the L&CR and L&BR who were dissatisfied with the early returns from their investments.

 The LB&SCR existed for 76 years until 31 December 1922, when it was wound up as a result of the Railways Act 1921 and merged with the London and South Western Railway and the South Eastern and Chatham Railway to form the Southern Railway.

 Original routes

+(Dates of opening from F. Burtt The Locomotives of the London Brighton and South Coast Railway 1839–1903.)

 At the time of its creation the LB&SCR had around 170 rtmi in existence or under construction, consisting of three main routes and a number of branches.